SainteCelery/imgurDownloader2019/README.md

 ## imgurDownloader.sh

-Basic script which will download all images on given URL to given directory, skipping duplicates.
+Basic script which will download all images at a given URL to a given directory, skipping duplicates.

 ## imgurDownloader.sh

 This script is for albums with more than 10 images.
-It will download all images from a given album URL to your specified directory, skipping duplicates.
+It will download all images from a specified album URL to your specified directory, skipping duplicates.

 Usage: `imgurDownloader.sh your/download/directory http://imgur.com/a/yourweirdalbum`